NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 the input will be translated into ``VVV Hypothesis: And he said, Mama, I'm home.
 VVV Premise: He didn't say a word.
 VVV Answer:``, where ``VVV`` are three virtual tokens.

-**We strongly recommend you place all virtual tokens at the very begining of your prompt template** like we do with the ``sentiment`` task example below.
-We've found this gives the best performance.
+**We recommend you first try prompt learning by placing all virtual tokens at the very beginning of your prompt template** like we do with the ``sentiment`` task example below.
+We've found this gives strong performance.
 .. code::

   config.model.task_templates = [